OsiriX HD is an application written for iOS devices.

-JPEG2000 compression protocol is supported on all 'retrieve' modes: C-MOVE, C-GET and WADO.
+JPEG2000 and JPEG-LS compression protocol is supported on all 'retrieve' modes: C-MOVE, C-GET, WADO and DICOMweb.
 It greatly increases network performances.

-If you use OsiriX for OS X: for JPEG2000 with C-GET, don't forget to activate in OsiriX for OS X: Preferences Listener: Preferred Syntax: JPEG2000 Lossless and Lossy, instead of Explicit Little Endian.
+If you use OsiriX for OS X: for JPEG2000 / JPEG-LS with C-GET, don't forget to activate in OsiriX for OS X: Preferences Listener: Preferred Syntax: JPEG2000 or JPEG-LS Lossless and Lossy, instead of Explicit Little Endian.

 For the WADO protocol, the default stored syntax (original syntax) will be used.
-That means these files need to be stored as JPEG2000 on the server, to be retrieved as JPEG2000.
+That means these files need to be stored as JPEG2000 or JPEG-LS on the server, to be retrieved as compressed files.